-If you or a loved one is experiencing problems with a Zimmer hip implant or any metal-on-metal hip replacement, contact the Georgia Injury Attorney Group today.
+If you or a loved one is experiencing problems with a Zimmer hip implant or any metal-on-metal hip replacement, contact Attorney Group for Georgia today.
 We provide free, confidential, no-obligation consultations, and if you have case we can connect you with an affiliated Zimmer Kinectiv lawsuit attorney who can assist you throughout the legal process.
 The time to pursue a claim is limited, so contact us today.

 Why Patients Opt For Hip Replacements